-This time we were inspired by someone who recently wrote that the Netherlands will lose the battle for IT talent if companies continue to manage in the old-fashioned way.
-A catchy statement.
+This time we were inspired by someone who recently wrote that the Netherlands will lose the battle for IT talent if companies continue to manage in an old-fashioned way.
+A catchy statement!

 How big is

 the ‘S’ of Service in ITSM?

 One form of this ‘old-fashioned management’ is that there is often a desire from boardrooms to record everything in the field of IT services for a longer period of time in an SLA.
 However, organizations seem to be overtaken very quickly in the current time.

 Big contracts, big misery